Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/bicep/interfaces.md

 {{< hint type=important >}}

-The feature must be implemented as per the below schema and only divert in places marked via `>text<` to ensure a consistent user experience across modules.
+The feature must be implemented as per the below schema.
+Diversions are only allowed in places marked as `>text<` to ensure a consistent user experience across modules.

 {{< /hint >}}